 I simply listened and prayed that seeds of faith would be planted.
 What grandfather wouldn't?

-This grandauther inquired a bit further cuz she didn't know what "sin" was and then asked Liney about that.
-(Not really a difficult word to define for Liney, who regularly teaches even younger ones): "Well, it's when someone does something wrong before our heavenly Father."
+This grandauther inquired a bit further as Liney read through a book she had earlier bought for the kids.
+Why, cuz Chloe had some good questions not knowing what "sin" was.
+Liney was asked about that.
+(Not really a difficult word to define for Liney, who regularly teaches even younger ones):

 Beware: Some people have said faith instead of saving faith.
 Not all love the wonderful name of God's Son.